 If you don’t know who to turn to, or feel like you cannot act without endangering your safety, you can find help at the following places:

-- Call 1800-777-0000 for the National Anti-Violence Helpline – dedicated 24-hour helpline for reporting violence and abuse, open to all genders and ages
+- Call 1800-777-0000 for the National Anti-Violence and Sexual Harassment Helpline – dedicated 24-hour helpline for reporting violence and abuse, open to all genders and ages

 - If this is happening in an intimate/sexual relationship, call AWARE’s Sexual Assault Care Centre Helpline (6779-0282, Mon - Fri, 10am - 6pm) to speak with a trained volunteer who can help you decide what to do.

 - If you are being repeatedly contacted by a family member, approach a Family Service Centre or PAVE Integrated Services for Individual and Family Protection (6555-0390, Mon - Fri, 9am - 1pm / 2pm - 6pm).